triestpa/Police-Analysis-Python/README.md

 #### 1.1 - Drop Missing Values

-Let's do a quick count of each column to determine how consistently filled-in the data is.
+Let's do a quick count of each column to determine how consistently populated the data is.

 ```python
 df_vt.count()